Skip to content

 • Emu Park Beach

-Differences between drumlines and catch alert drumlines
+Differences between traditional drumlines and catch alert drumlines

 Traditional drumlines and catch alert drumlines use baited hooks to target and catch potentially dangerous sharks, aiming to reduce the risk to people in the water at popular beaches.
 They are well beyond the surf zone, well away from beach users.
 Traditional drumlines and catch alert drumlines are set to intercept sharks travelling the coast and the minimal bait used is insufficient to attract sharks to the area.